alouis752/Data-projects-Tripleten-/Video game sales/readme.md

 This project presents a Tableau dashboard showcasing insights derived from video game sales data.
 The primary focus is on analyzing the impact of genres and regions on sales.
 The dashboard features various visualizations, providing a comprehensive overview of the industry's trends.

 1. Sales by Year and Genre
-A dynamic line graph illustrates the sales trends over the years,colored by different genres.
+A dynamic line graph illustrates the sales trends over the years, colored by different genres.
 This visualization provides a quick overview of how each genre has evolved in terms of sales.

 ![image](https://github.com/alouis752/Data-projects-Tripleten-/assets/75276869/8291fc05-ed94-4724-a7b9-0dab9736584d)